Pharmacy Early Assurance Program

 - Complete a mandatory interview* with Wegmans School of Pharmacy faculty and/or staff resulting in a recommendation of admission.

 Applicants meeting these requirements will be invited to an interview with the Wegmans School of Pharmacy.
-Interviews take place during the Spring semester of the senior year of high school; typically PHEA Applicant Visit Days are held in late January and early February of each year.
+Interviews take place during the Spring semester of the senior year of high school; typically PHEA Applicant Visit Days are held in late December, January, and early February of each year.
 You will be contacted by the Office of Freshman Admissions to schedule your interview.
-Following the interviews, selected students will be offered admission into the PHEA Program no later than April 1.
+After the interview, selected students will be offered admission into the PHEA Program on a rolling basis

 Students in the PHEA Program will be eligible to matriculate into the Doctor of Pharmacy Program by doing all of the following:

 - Successfully complete required 62 prerequisite credits of pre-professional education.
-Minimum grades of “C” are required for acceptance for all prerequisites.
-Once enrolled, the outstanding natural science courses must be completed at Fisher unless otherwise approved by the assistant dean of student affairs.
-AP credit will only be allowed for fulfillment of non-science prerequisite courses.
+Once enrolled, the outstanding natural science courses must be completed at Fisher unless otherwise approved by the Associate Dean of Student Affairs of the Wegmans School of Pharmacy.
+AP credit will only be allowed for fulfillment of non-science prerequisite courses; however, dual-enrollment credit may be used to satisfy any prerequisite course.

 - Successfully complete the Pharmacy Seminar I and Pharmacy Seminar II courses (ITDY courses).
 The Pharmacy Seminar I course must be taken in the fall of the student’s freshmen year, and the Pharmacy Seminar II course can be taken any spring semester prior to matriculation into the Wegmans School of Pharmacy.